-Recently I was reflecting on the life of Joseph, and just how long he had to wait to see God working in his life.
+Recently I was reflecting on the life of Joseph recorded in the bible in the book of Genesis, and just how long he had to wait to see God working in his life.
 We live in an instant fix generation.
 We want the top 10 tips for success, wealth and parenting.
 We love websites like lifehacker and books on how to win friends and influence people.
 But this all grows out of a deep-seated cultural value that life is all about… ME.

 Glorifying God